SchumacherFM/OnixParser/README.md

-# OnixParser Concurrent execution
+# OnixParser

-A parser for the ONIX xml file format written in GoLang.
+A parser for the [EDItEUR ONIX xml file format](http://www.editeur.org/83/Overview/) written in GoLang.

 My first learning project.
 Of course it contains many *mistakes* but the binary runs quite nice and at Zookal.com we're using it in production.
 If you find an error or incorrect usage of Go, let me know :-)